 - Traditional plans work like homeowners or auto insurance.
 You decide how much coverage you need and pay your premiums to keep the policy in force.
-Once you go on claim, your premiums will stop and you will start receiving the benefit based on how you set your plan up.
+Once you go “on claim,” your premiums will stop and you will start receiving the benefit based on how you set your plan up.

-- Traditional plans also work with the State Partnership Program which gives you an extra level of protection by allowing you to protect assets from Medicaid spend-down rules should you need care beyond the coverage of your long-term care plan.
+- Traditional plans also work with the State Partnership Program which gives you an extra level of protection by allowing you to protect your assets from Medicaid spend-down rules should you need care beyond the coverage of your long-term care plan.

-Female 48, in excellent health, sets up a state partnership long-term care plan with annual payments of $3,068.86 which provides her with an initial benefit of $292,000.
+Female, 48, in excellent health, sets up a state partnership long-term care plan with annual payments of $3,068.86 which provides her with an initial benefit of $292,000.
 She can access this amount over a minimum of 4 years.
 This plan will grow by 3% each year which will also increase the amount she can access.

 Note: This is a cash or indemnity policy that provides the full monthly benefit to the client once she is on claim regardless of how much she is spending on care.
 The client has a growing amount of coverage each year, a death benefit, and she can always get her premiums back after she has finished paying into the plan.
 She also has a guaranteed death benefit of $31,091 which is paid to her estate even if she uses all the long-term care benefit.

-Husband 58 and Wife 57 set up a State Partnership Program for an annual payment of $3,118.37.
+Husband, 58, and Wife, 57, set up a State Partnership Program for an annual payment of $3,118.37.
 The initial long-term care benefit is $250,000 and will grow by 3% each year.
 The clients can each access the plan as it is a shared care policy.
 Clients also have the option to choose 40% of the monthly benefit as a cash option (indemnity).

-Note: This is a more flexible plan than most traditional plans as it has a cash option.
+Note: This is a more flexible plan than most traditional plans since it has a cash option.
 This comes in handy as most long-term care situations start in the home and may not require the full monthly benefit that is available.
 Since traditional plans reimburse you for actual costs, by having a cash option the clients don’t have to wait to get reimbursed and they can spend the money as they see fit.
 Regardless of how they choose to draw out the money, the policy will pay out the entire long-term care balance.